 History of the Coburn Free Library

-The Coburn Free Library opened in 1912 and quickly became a magnet for readers in Owego, New York and beyond.
+The Coburn Free Library opened in its current location in 1910 and quickly became a magnet for readers in Owego, New York and beyond.
 Library founders Andrew Coburn and Frederick Hewitt sought to create an extensive reading collection that was accessible to the public.
 They also forged a warm relationship with the Owego schools (today, the Owego-Apalachin School District), and that relationship still exists to this day.
 In addition, the library became an important repository for historical and genealogical documents, a complement to the collection housed at the Tioga County Historical Society.

 Today, as other forms of media rival the print materials Coburn and Hewitt loved, the Coburn Free Library keeps up with the times.
 Public-access computers, e-book downloads, audiobooks and wifi stand proudly alongside our ever-expanding print collection.
 There’s something for everyone at the Coburn Free Library!